Loft Ladder Installation Cost

 Get a Quote

-Sliding Loft Ladders are available in metal or timber and are very easy to use but require a lot of space in loft for ladder when not extended.
+Sliding Loft Ladders are available in metal or timber and are very easy to use but require a lot of space in the loft for the ladder when not extended.
 Folding Loft Ladders are usually made of timber and fold up into sections freeing up more storage space in your loft.
 The cheapest option generally is folding aluminium ladders.

 This is simply a matter of personal taste.
 Metal ladders can be noisy but are very sturdy and durable.
 But many people prefer the feel and appearance of timber, though it is usually more expensive.